robcarver17/pysystemtrade/docs/IB.md

 These methods include:

-- `broker_init_error`: Prepare to receive errors.
-Should be called just before a connection is attempted to the broker (see connection objects below).
 - `broker_get_error`: Read the latest error from the queue
 - `broker_is_error`: True if any errors waiting to be read
-- `broker_error`: Add an error to the queue of errors.
+- `broker_error`: Log, and add an error to the queue of errors.
+Future versions may handle specific errors.
+- `broker_msg`: Log a broker message

 All methods are prefixed with `broker_` to reduce the chances of a conflict with the brokers own code.